Common name: Motherwort

 Latin name: Leonurus cardiaca

-Affinity: Nervous system, cardiovascular system
+Affinities: Nervous system, cardiovascular system, reproductive system, digestive system

 Parts used: Aerial parts

 Characteristics: Leonurus cardiac is a perennial herb widespread in Europe and is commonly found in rural areas in lowlands and foothills (Wojtyniak et al., 2013).
 It is also is found in East Asia from the Himalayas and eastern Siberia, northern Africa, and North America.